Angelo Michele Cavazzoni

-Angelo Michele Cavazzoni or Cavazzone (1672 – March 9, 1743) was an Italian painter and engraver, who trained with Giovanni Gioseffo Santi.
+Angelo Michele Cavazzoni or Cavazzone (1672 – March 9, 1743) was a Bolognese painter and engraver, who trained with Giovan Gioseffo Santi.
 Cavazzoni is known for his skill in copying masterworks, architectural drawings, and contributing anatomical illustrations to scientific treatises.
+None of his works survive.

-He became Prince (President) of the Accademia Clementina in Bologna on October 24, 1729.
+He became the twelfth president of the Accademia Clementina in Bologna on October 24, 1729.
 Among his pupils was Bernardo Minozzi.

 Early life and education

 Cavazzoni was born in Bologna in 1672, to Alfonso Cavazzoni, a tradesman in wool dyeing and textiles.

 Due to childhood illness, Cavazzoni was confined to home rather than receiving a formal education.
-He learned to read from his mother, and initially his father arranged for Cavazzoni to train under apprenticeship to become a goldsmith, however, Cavazzoni was disinterested and spent most of his time drawing on paper and eventually, his home's walls.
+He learned to read from his mother.
+His father arranged an apprenticeship for Cavazzoni to train as a goldsmith.
+Cavazzoni, however, lacked interest in the craft and spent most of his time drawing on paper and, eventually, the walls of his home.

-A close family friend, the painter Giovanni Gioseffo Santi, recognized Cavazzoni’s early talent and encouraged him to pursue painting seriously.
-Santi, who specialized in perspective and architectural decoration painting, gave Cavazzoni access to a collection of fine drawings, through which Cavazzoni taught himself composition and form under guidance by Santi.

-By close observation and study Cavazzoni would copy these works and teach himself via self study for several years, painting in the cloister of San Michele of Bosco before Santi eventually retired while Cavazzoni would remain studying on his own, advancing his skills.
+A close family friend, the painter Giovan-Gioseffo Santi (16441719), recognized Cavazzoni's talent early and encouraged him to pursue painting seriously.
+Santi, who specialized in perspective and architectural decoration painting, gave Cavazzoni access to a collection of fine drawings, through which Cavazzoni taught himself composition and form, under Santi's guidance.
+Cavazzoni would closely observe and copy these works over several years, painting in the cloister of San Michele in Bosco.
+Santi eventually retired, while Cavazzoni would remain studying on his own, advancing his skills.